phazarik/VLLSearch-Run3/LimitCalculation/README.md

 git clone https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit.git HiggsAnalysis/CombinedLimit
 cd HiggsAnalysis/CombinedLimit
 ```
-The datacards are transferred into lxplus working are, into a directory named `datacards` using `lxplus_push_datacards.py`.
+The datacards are transferred into lxplus working area, into a directory named `datacards` using `lxplus_push_datacards.py`.
 By design, `find_limits_allJobs.py` automatically picks up the datacards from here, calculates r-values using the asymptotic method, and writes them down in text files.
 These are brought back locally using `lxplus_pull_limits.py` for making Brazilian limit plots.

 ### Key Points
 - The CMS Combine tool performs best when the expected r-value is close to 1, due to the approximations underlying the asymptotic method.
 - To achieve this, signal strengths ($\sigma B$) for some mass points are **artificially scaled** when preparing the datacards, ensuring reasonable r-values from Combine.
 - When converting the resulting r-values into $\sigma B$ limits, the **same scaling factor is applied** to maintain consistency.